Astronomy in Rock Art. Venus calendar in Negev Desert Israel

 Venus calendar was a significant aspect of ancient astronomical knowledge and was widely recognized and utilized by various cultures.
 The rock art in the Negev Desert, Israel, is an example of the importance of the Venus calendar, as it features various symbols and counters depicting the octagonal and pentagonal cycles of Venus.

-The Venus-related rock art in the Negev Desert suggests that its inhabitants used the planet's cycles to adjust their calendars.
-The Venus cycle knowledge spread over a thousand miles from the Fertile Crescent to the Negev Desert, proving a cultural connection between the desert-dwellers and those in Mesopotamia..
+The presence of Venus-related rock art in the Negev Desert suggests that its inhabitants used Venus’s cycles to fine-tune their calendars.
+The spread of this astronomical knowledge across vast distances—from the Fertile Crescent to the Negev—demonstrates a cultural and intellectual connection between desert communities and the civilizations of Mesopotamia.
+(Rotblum 2018)

 Bibliography

-Asia Haleem.
-(2013) The Venus Cycle and Venus worship in the Ancient Near East
+Haleem, Asia.
+(2013).
+The Venus Cycle and Venus Worship in the Ancient Near East.

 Copyright © All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed in whole or part without the express written permission of negevrockart.co.il